redhat-ai-dev/ai-lab-template/skeleton/template-card-techdocs/app/docs/rag/application.md

 This application requires the use of a database to store uploaded documents so that the LLM is able to interact with them.
 The database for this application is [ChromaDB](https://www.trychroma.com/).
 The application uses [Langchain's python package](https://python.langchain.com/docs/introduction/) to simplify communication with the Model Service and uses [Streamlit](https://streamlit.io/) for the UI layer.

-The LLM references information with the Langchain python package documents to provide more accurate responses to the prompt.
+The LLM references information within the documents to provide more accurate responses to the prompt.
 You can view an example of this application in the following image:

 ![image](./images/rag.png)